Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Yes, having more RAM does affect the performance.
 However, its impact isn’t as large as the impact of a CPU or a GPU would have on the game.

-In any case, the following video shows how the RAM affects the performance of the game.
+In any case, the following video shows how the RAM affects the game’s performance.

 Increasing the Amount of RAM in Minecraft